ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 {:important: .important}
 {:note: .note}

-# Connecting a LogDNA agent to a standard Kubernetes cluster
+# Connecting a logging agent to a standard Kubernetes cluster
 {: #config_agent_kube_cluster}

-The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
-After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
+The logging agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
+After you provision an instance of {{site.data.keyword.la_full}}, you must configure a logging agent for each log source that you want to monitor.
 {:shortdesc}

-To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install the LogDNA agent in your cluster.
+To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install the logging agent in your cluster.
 * The agent deploys a a logdna-agent pod on each node of your cluster.
-* The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+* The logging agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

-## Deploy the LogDNA agent by using kubectl commands
+## Deploy the logging agent by using kubectl commands
 {: #config_agent_kube_kubectl}

 Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance by using the default YAML file: